technologiestiftung/giessdenkiez-de-tree-data/README.md

 ### Data Download with Python

+> [!WARNING] This will be removed and should be replaced with the Node.js script.

-To make sure we have a consistent environment, we created a docker image with all dependencies installed.
+To make sure we have a consistent environment, we created a docker image with all dependencies for the python scripts installed.
 We do not recommend running this on your host machine.
 To build the image, run:

 ```bash
 docker build -t technologiestiftung/giessdenkiez-de-tree-data .